Hamstring Strain Injuries: Lessons from Personal Experience and the Latest Research

 Su, Y. and E.C.
 Lim, Does Evidence Support the Use of Neural Tissue Management to Reduce Pain and Disability in Nerve-related Chronic Musculoskeletal Pain?: A Systematic Review With Meta-Analysis.
 Clin J Pain, 2016.
 32(11): p.
 991-1004.

-• Shin splints are essentially an overuse injury
+• Shin splints (MTSS) are an overuse bone stress injury.

 Mid Potion Achilles Tendinopathy Location